huggingface/blog/setfit-absa.md

 aspect_candidate:training_sentence
 ```

-Applying the example above to the template, will generate 3 training instances – two with TRUE labels representing aspect training instances and one with FALSE label representing non-aspect training instance:
+Applying the example above to the template, will generate 3 training instances – two with `True` labels representing aspect training instances and one with `False` label representing non-aspect training instance:

 | Text                                                                          | Label |
 |:------------------------------------------------------------------------------|:------|